 This process yields such great information!

 We brainstormed a way around it (He could just leave the plastic bag on the porch outside until morning) and now, he rarely argues about this particular chore!!
 Brilliant!!

 Again, Ross Greene’s books and website will offer you some great advice and a more step by step approach to his Collaborative Problem Solving model.
 This was a whole new way of reacting(or not reacting!) to my boys, that it took awhile to understand the process.
 He also has a great podcast!

-Know ahead of time how you are going to react.
+Tips #3: Know ahead of time how you’ll react.

 You know the old saying, “It takes two to tango”.
 Your reaction to your kids’ display of frustration can have a huge impact.
 But in the moment, we can be really triggered and not be our best selves.

 That’s why it is so important to come up with a few scripted things to say when your child’s frustration mounts.
 A calm reaction to your child’s frustration can have a powerful effect and help the situation deflate quickly.

 Find a phrase or two that works for you:

 - “I see you are upset.
 Is there some way I can help?”